 What Is the Psychology of Fonts?

 Images are not simply colours and shapes on a page, or at least not for humans.

 Because human beings respond to visual culture in an emotional way, designers can manipulate the psychological responses of their viewers by making informed choices about the features of a design, such as colours and fonts.
 Applying the psychology of fonts in marketing is starting to become an important field of research and practice in branding and advertising.

 Although this was once the preserve of large corporations, now smaller businesses are also recognising the value of applying the psychology of fonts in marketing and brand design.
 Different fonts have been proven to have astonishing effects on human psychology, with some powerful fonts even able to alter the taste of food or make people angry to the point of social revolution.
 It’s no surprise, then, that brands are starting to hire designers with a savvy knack for understanding the psychology of fonts and finding a use for emotional fonts.

-For designers and businesses, an understanding of font psychology is key to shaping both how memorable a brand is and how customers perceive it.
+For designers and businesses, an understanding of typography psychology is key to shaping both how memorable a brand is and how customers perceive it.

 Because human beings are more engaged with visual content than written content (a phenomenon termed the Picture Superiority Effect by psychologists), the appearance of the text (i.e. the font) on a brand’s logo, advertising and other output is more important in determining brand perception and brand memorability than the written content.

 Not only is the appearance of text an important consideration for brands, but the appearance of different fonts can also have psychological effects on the viewer.
 By changing the style of font, choosing a more emotional font or a powerful font, a designer can make the viewer feel and respond differently towards a brand.